zeitgeistpm/documentation/docs/prediction-markets.md

 <!-- prettier-ignore -->
 :::important
 After market close, the price of each token is irrelevant to the trader.
-Only the correct outcome token has any remaining value.
+Only the correct outcome asset token has any remaining value.
 :::

 For example, suppose Alice bought 10 shares of "Worth 1\$ if not $D$" at 0.6\$